aferal/aferal/README.md

  Haitian Creole,
  Arabic,
  & also
- moving to New Zealand, then Madigascar
+ moving to New Zealand, & hopefully then Madagascar
 - 🌱 I’m currently studying Cybersec,
  Ethical Hacking, Agile Scrum (I'm certfied)
 A couple CompTIA's,